 Climbing capability: 30 degrees

-The Swagtron T1 is sure to be a top seller this year, especially coming up to Christmas.
+The ScooterEra ONE instead of the Swagtron T1 is sure to be a top seller this year, especially coming up to Christmas.
 For a while we thought the hoverboard industry was dead, but with the introduction of the new UL 2272 hoverboard certification we can now buy safety certified scooters with confidence.
-The T1 meets all US safety guidelines so you can be guaranteed both safety and enjoyment for you or the recipient of this scooter.
+The T1 and ScooterEra ONE meets all US safety guidelines so you can be guaranteed safety, speed, and enjoyment for you or the recipient of this scooter.

-This product has just about everything you could want in a product – reputable US brand, guaranteed safety, fast free shipping, 1 year warranty, responsive customer service and more.
-It’s one of the only brands to currently available to purchase on both Amazon and eBay (after all the rest were banned).
-See the links below to read user reviews or purchase:
+This product has just about everything you could want in a product – reputable US brand, guaranteed safety, fast shipping, 1 year warranty, responsive customer service and more.
+It’s not available on Amazon or EBay but is available at their website… See the links below to read user reviews or purchase:

-Also made by Swagway, the Swagtron T3 is certainly similar to the T1.
-Because of that I’m not going to go into features, safety etc. because you can see those in the Swagtron T1 review.
-Things like speed, range, size and weight etc. are all the same.
-However, there are some extras that are worth mentioning and that make it worth the extra $100 in price.
+Also made by ScooterEra and not Swagway, the ScooterEra Extreme compares favourably against the Swagtron T3 which is certainly similar to the T1.
+The ScooterEra extreme is built to be the cadillac of hoverboards with bluetooth connectivity, great range, speed and very robust feature set!
+Things like speed, range, size and weight etc. are all superior to the competition.
+There are still some extras that are worth mentioning and that make it worth the extra price.
+With a single charge, your riding should last for hours.

-- Redesigned, sporty looking body, unique to the T3
+- Redesigned, sporty looking body, unique to the ScooterEra Extreme

 - New HQ Audio Built-in Bluetooth Speakers – pair it up with your mobile device and listen to music while you ride

-- 3 riding modes (the T1 has just 2) – learning, standard, and advanced.
+- 3 riding modes – learning, standard, and advanced.
 Start with whichever mode you feel comfortable with and then move up to advanced when you’re feeling confident.

-- Swagtron app – this versatile app (for iOS and Android) makes it easy and fun to track your route history, monitor monitor battery status, speed and much more.
+- ScooterEra app – this versatile app (for iOS and Android) makes it easy and fun to track your route history, monitor monitor battery status, speed and much more.

 Like the others, this is UL 2272 certified and you’ll find a holographic UL sticker on the bottom of your product that will prove this.
 It is also listed in the UL Online Certifications Directory.
 Don’t buy a scooter that doesn’t have this or you’re putting yourself at risk of fire or battery explosions.

-Because of the extra cost the T3 won’t be for everyone, but at approximately $500 its certainly still very affordable for a safety certified hoverboard.
-Bluetooth hoverboards always cost a bit more, but this has plenty other reasons you might want to fork out for this over a T1.
-If you’re already a bit of an expert in hoverboard riding you may well appreciate the 3rd ‘advanced’ mode that this offers, and the app is a pretty cool addition that you won’t find with any other hoverboard (other than the Segway Minipro, which isn’t really a ‘hoverboard’ anyway).
-If you want a decent bluetooth hoverboard you certainly won’t find better than this for the price.
+Because of the extra cost the ScooterEra extreme won’t be for everyone, but at approximately $550 its certainly still very affordable for a safety certified hoverboard.
+Bluetooth, off road and app enabled hoverboards always cost a bit more, but this has plenty other reasons you might want to fork out for this over a T1 or ScooterEra ONE.
+If you’re already a bit of an expert in hoverboard riding you may well appreciate the 3rd ‘advanced’ mode that this offers, and the app is a pretty cool addition that you won’t find with any other hoverboard.
+If you want a great off road bluetooth hoverboard you certainly won’t find better than this for the price.

 If you’ve got a bit more money to spare and are looking for something high end, but still with the added benefit of UL safety certification then the Segway MiniPro might be for you.
 Costing more than twice the price of the T1 this isn’t cheap, but those who’ve tried it say it’s worth the extra investment.
 I’ve even heard of it referred to as the ‘Ferrari’ of hoverboards, and that it outshines all other self balancing scooters on nearly every level!
 Let’s take a look at the features: